From Kerala

 The folklore behind Uriyadi is that Krishna, who was fond of ghee, used to sneak into the kitchen to break the pot and consume the ghee.
 Legend says that he was often caught red-handed by his mother Yashoda and scolded for the same.

-To play Uriyadi, also known as the Pot Breaking Game, you can follow these steps:
+To play Uriyadi, also known as the Pot Breaking Game, follow these steps:

 Uriyadi is a popular game in Kerala, India, and is often played during Onam celebrations and on Shri Krishna Jayanti.
 The game is based on a local legend about how Krishna, who loved ghee, would sneak into the kitchen and break pots to eat the ghee.